Blard-omu/hng13-stage-0/README.md

 ### Deployment
 This API can be deployed to platforms like Railway, Heroku, AWS, Render or others (Vercel is forbidden).

-#### Railway Deployment
-1. Create a new project on [Railway](https://railway.app).
-2. Connect your GitHub repository.
-3. Add environment variables (if any) in Railway’s dashboard:
-   - `PORT`: 3000 (optional, Railway assigns one if not set).
-4. Deploy the application.
-Railway will run `npm run build` and `npm start`.
-5. Access the API at `https://your-project.railway.app/me`.

 ### Testing
 - **Local Testing**: